Skip to content

 Location: http://10.0.42.101:8080/kv/mykey

-If no leader is known, return 503 Service Unavailable.
+Nodes that don’t yet know the leader return 503 Service Unavailable.

 POST /raft/request-vote